 In April 2009, Series 2009 A (taxable), B, C and D bonds were issued as variable rate demand bonds ("VRDBs") backed by new letters of credit ("LOCs") to redeem the 2004 Series A and 2004 Series C outstanding bank term bonds.
 The LOCs were scheduled to expire in May 2012 and were extended with expiration dates for the various series of bonds ranging from February 2015 to April 2015.
 If the NHCC draws on the LOCs to purchase the Series 2009 bonds, the VRDBs will convert to bank term bonds and repayment will commence no earlier than 270 days from the drawing date.
-Principal amounts related to the Series 2009 B, C, and D bonds mature annually each August 1, beginning in fiscal 2013 through fiscal 2022.
-Principal amounts related to the Series 2009 B, C, and D bonds mature annually each August 1, beginning on a periodic basis (weekly or quarterly depending on the series of bonds) through a remarketing process.
+Principal amounts related to the Series 2009 A bonds mature annually each August 1, beginning in fiscal 2013 through fiscal 2022.
+Principal amounts related to the Series 2009 B, C, and D bonds mature annually each August 1, beginning in fiscal 2015 through fiscal 2029.
+The interest rates under the VRDBs are determined on a periodic basis (weekly or quarterly depending on the series of bonds) through a remarketing process.